Prempk29/Otp-generator/README.md

 # Otp-generator
  https://prempk29.github.io/Otp-generator/
  <br>
- `Its an Random OTP Generator which generate some random numbers`
+ `Its an Random OTP Generator which generate some random numberss`